Andrewjohnson6/News-Detection-ML/README.md

 I decided to do a fake news detection program while reading an article on what makes a good data science project.
 This project is great for machine learning, as it is boolean based (True or Fake) and has over 40,000 articles to work with.

+The main question I had after choosing this project is which subject of news would have the most fake articles.
+I had a large hunch that it would be political, but I was curious to see the results.

 ## Selection of Data
 For the data, I used a dataset from Kaggle (https://www.kaggle.com/clmentbisaillon/fake-and-real-news-dataset).
 It contains two CSV files, Fake and True.
 These datasets are labeled with a title (title), the entire text in the article (text), the date (date), and the source/subject of the article (subject).
 Each dataset also contained over 20,000 articles each.